whatwg/web-history/README.md

   blog posting from Ian Hickson:

   > I've been taking the opportunity to work on a proposal for a Web
-  > Applications specification... something along the same lines as Web
+  > Applications specification[...] something along the same lines as Web
   > Forms 2, but specifically for client-side application development.

 ## 2004-04